Donearm/Scientia/content/various/Useful_info.md

     * This includes the possibility for a foreign company to register themselves and pay for your the social/health contributions
 * [How to calculate social contributions with the ZUS](https://www.zus.pl/firmy/zgloszenie-platnika/firmy/zgloszenie-podmiotu-pelniacego-role-platnika-zagranicznego)

+## House maintenance

+### Cleaning

+#### Natural Fabric Softener

+Instead of purchasing an industrial one, it is possible to use a mixture of:

+* 500ml of water
+* 50ml citric acid (lemon juice is also ok)
+* a few drops of essential oils (to improve smell of fabrics)

+Mix well and use like you would a normal softener, in the same slot of the washing machine.